BenjaminOddou/alfred-emoji-wine/README.md

 2. `✂️ Padding` : Add transparent margins to icons (in pixels).

+3. `🪩 Style` : Select between list or grid view.

-3. `📖 Emoji Dictionary` : Select your online emoji dictionary.
+4. `📖 Emoji Dictionary` : Select your online emoji dictionary.

-4. `🌈 Skin Tone` : Select your preferred skin tone.
+5. `🌈 Skin Tone` : Select your preferred skin tone.

-5. `🎷 Notification sound` : Personalize the sound of the workflow notification.
+6. `🎷 Notification sound` : Personalize the sound of the workflow notification.

 ### Search an emoji